Smoky Split Pea Soup is a dump soup that is so versatile. Cook it in a crockpot, pressure cooker, or simmer slowly on the stove-top.

-What could be easier, or more versatile than a soup like this Smoky Split Pea Soup?
+What could be easier, or more versatile than an easy dump soup like this recipe for Smoky Split Pea Soup with Ham?

 It's a "Dump" Soup

-I love this soup as it's more of a dump soup.
-No sautéing needed, unless using bacon.
+I love this soup as it is a dump soup.
+No sautéing is needed unless using bacon.
 If using bacon, fry it up a bit to cook it just a little and to release some of the fat, then add the other ingredients.
 Otherwise, just put everything into the pot, turn on your heat, and let it go to town.
-About 6 hours on high in the crockpot, about 30 minutes in the pressure cooker.
+About 6 hours on high in the crockpot, 30 minutes in a pressure cooker, and about 1 ½ hours on the stovetop.

-This soup freezes beautifully, so whenever I make it, I make extra.
+This split pea soup freezes beautifully, so whenever I make it, I make extra.
 Instant lunches.
 Instant dinners.
 I like instant.

-One thing I have noticed about split pea soup, and this Smoky Split Pea Soup is no different, the soup seems to thicken as it sits; so be sure to thin it with a little water, or chicken stock when reheating.
+One thing I have noticed about split pea soups, and this Smoky Split Pea Soup is no different, the soup will thicken as it sits; so be sure to thin it with a little water, or chicken stock when reheating.

 Smoky Split Pea Soup with optional crouton.